5 Tips for Handling Client Complaints

 In many cases, a client complaint can be resolved by simply allowing them to vent and feel heard.
 Regardless of whether or not you feel the complaint is valid, it matters to your client, and therefore it should matter to you as well.
 When someone brings up a problem with your service or staff, whether real or perceived, the first step is giving them the chance to explain where they are coming from and listening attentively.

-Remain calm and objective
+Remain Calm and Objective

 Your practice is your baby.
 You’ve invested endless amounts of blood, sweat and tears into making it a success.
 So when a client voices an opinion that doesn’t exactly paint your business in a positive light, it’s easy to become defensive.
 The key to effectively resolving client complaints in a way that is both positive and productive, however, is remaining as objective as possible.
 Resist the urge to argue or respond emotionally.
 Remember – even though it may feel personal, in most cases it’s just business.